-5. Exams (Best 3 @ 100 points each; Total of 300 points; 30% of final grade)
+3. Exams (100 points each; Total of 400 points; 40% of final grade)

-There will be four end of unit exams this semester.
+There will be four exams this semester.
 The fourth exam (final exam) will count the same as the first three but will be a mix of new material and material from exams one through three.
-The lowest exam will be dropped and only the best three exam grades will count.
 All exams may include a mix of any of the following types of questions: multiple choice, True/False, matching, fill in the blank, short answer/essay.
+In order to accommodate students who may be quarantined, all exams will be online and the window of time that the exam is available to you will include one class day where there will be no in-class lecture in order to ensure that all students could choose to use class time if there is not another time available when they can devote 75 minutes to this class.
 The listing of exam dates is in the course schedule on Blackboard.
 Exams will be available on Blackboard for two (2) calendar days, from 8 am on the first day until 11 pm on the second day (a total of 39 hours).
-If you miss an exam and can provide documentation demonstrating that you were unable to take the exam during any of the time it was available due to an unforeseen event outside of your control, then you will be permitted to take a make-up exam which will be available during finals week.
-The fourth exam cannot be made up because it is at the very end of the semester.
-Please note: waiting until the very end of the exam availability and then having technical difficulties caused by your browser's or device's compatibility will not allow for a make-up exam.
+If you miss an exam and can provide documentation demonstrating that you were unable to take the exam during any of the time it was available due to an unforeseen event outside of your control\, then you will be permitted to take a make-up exam which will be available during finals week.
+The fourth exam cannot be made up because it is at the very end of the semester. \Please note: waiting until the very end of the exam availability and then having technical difficulties caused by your browser's or device's compatibility will not allow for a make-up exam.